Exhibition Statement 2022:

 A while back when there was a Sidney Nolan exhibition on at the Art Gallery of NSW.
 There was a small brochure printed, I had one from somewhere.
 On the cover was a photograph of him in the studio and far in the background was painting leaning against something it was very insignificant in the image.
 However when I saw this painting in the background of this photo I was inspired about something in terms of shape and how the paint was going down.
 I went to the exhibit and I really liked the show but I was more inspired from this image that was about 2cm or less.

-I find this happens often, another example was when I was pulled over on the side of the road (I'm not sure why) and I was looking through the window of a restaurant, quite far at the back of a side wall I saw an image which was intriguing to me.
-From the blurriness of distance I saw a smallish painting of a woman standing on a beach the dark blue ocean intersecting her and a sky above, from the top of the sky was a huge dog leaping down from the sky with its paws outstretched above her, what a strange image, lady and dog from the sky.
-I told my wife in the car that I needed to take a closer look at this and I quickly went inside to see it for myself, as I approached the image, it started to disassemble itself and suddenly I was looking at a generic print of a rose...
+I find this happens often, another example was when I was pulled over on the side of the road (I'm not sure why) and I was looking through the window of a restaurant, quite far all the ay at the back of a side wall I saw an image which was intriguing to me.
+From the blurriness of distance I saw a painting of a woman standing on a beach the dark blue ocean intersecting her and a sky above, from the top of the sky was a huge dog leaping down from the sky with its paws outstretched above her, what a strange image, lady and dog from the sky above.
+I told my wife that I needed to take a closer look at this and I quickly went inside to see it for myself, as I approached the image, it started to disassemble and suddenly I was looking at a generic print of a rose...

 July 2010